 Concussions have been in an important topic for student athletes over the last few years.
 They continue to happen in any variety of sports — contact and non-contact — and sometimes they even happen outside of an athlete’s regular sport (falls, motor vehicle accidents, etc).
-Research continues to emerge on how to treat concussion.
-Originally, .we thought kids with concussions should stay in a dark room, miss school, do no activity and avoid all types of stimulation.
+Research continues to emerge on concussion recovery and how to best treat concussions.
+Originally, we thought kids with concussions should stay in a dark room, miss school, do no activity and avoid all types of stimulation.
 Not anymore!
 Newer studies indicate that this may actually make kids feel worse.
 Keeping them out of their normal social circles by keeping them out of school and off of their phones can lead to feelings of isolation and depression.
 So what do we do in terms of school now?

 - Allowing the student to wear sunglasses at school can help with light sensitivity